 Best Nassau beach for history buffs

-If you’re a history lover but still want to get some beach time in during your port day in Nassau, then Montagu Beach is perfect for you!
+If you’re a history lover but still want to enjoy some beach time during your port day in Nassau, then Montagu Beach is perfect for you!

-Located next to Fort Montagu, the oldest military fort remaining on the island of New Providence, pretty Montagu Beach is a little over two miles east from the cruise port.
+Located next to Fort Montagu, the oldest military fort remaining on the island of New Providence, pretty Montagu Beach is a little over two miles east of the cruise port.